What kind of programs does PPM offer?

 What if I want to learn to train others in mindfulness?

 The Penn Program for Mindfulness does offer training for professionals in the form of a Practicum in Mindfulness-based Stress Management.
 This program is for individuals who wish to apply mindfulness-based practices in their professional life or want to take the first step towards teaching mindfulness.
-The 9 week program is offered 1-2 times per year and specific pre-requisites apply.
-Contact our offices for information.
+This 10-week program is offered 1-2 times per year and specific pre-requisites apply.
+Contact our offices for information or visit our Training in Teaching Mindfulness page.

 What if I have to cancel my registration for a course?